HackEUR24/Assignment-2-Fintech/README.md

    npx hardhat compile
    ```

-4. Configure `.env` with your Alchemy RPC URL and private key (see below):
+4. Configure `.env` with your Alchemy RPC URL and private key:

    ```
    AMOY_RPC_URL=https://polygon-amoy.g.alchemy.com/v2/your-api-key
    PRIVATE_KEY=your-wallet-private-key
    ```

-   >  **Important:** Do not commit this file to version control — it contains sensitive credentials.
+   >  **Important:** As this .env file includes sensitive information (your private key) do not upload this anywhere or include it in your version control

 5. Deploy to the Polygon Amoy testnet:
    ```bash